SendPostal/SendPostal/README.md

 ### Send the letter directly

-To send the letter directly without getting a quote first, send a POST request to the `upload` api endpoint with the `send` field set to `true` in JSON and `1` in Multipart Form.
+To send the letter directly without getting a quote first, send a `POST` request to the `https://api.sendpostal.io/upload` api endpoint with the `send` field set to `true` in JSON and `1` in Multipart Form.

 This will upload and send the letter directly.